brian-rowe/angular-weekly-scheduler/README.md

 # angular-weekly-scheduler
-A weekly scheduler for angularjs
+A weekly scheduler for angularjs -- WORK IN PROGRESS, NOT PRODUCTION READY

 ## Run @ Home
 Run the demo @home with few steps (prerequisite git & node V0.10+ & npm installed):